zephyrproject-rtos/zephyr/boards/nxp/mimxrt1170_evk/doc/index.rst

 Using LinkServer
 ----------------

-Known limitations with LinkServer and these boards include:
-- ``west flash`` will not write images to non-flash locations.
-The flash command only works when all data in the image is written to flash memory regions.

 Install the :ref:`linkserver-debug-host-tools` and make sure they are in your search path.
 LinkServer works with the default CMSIS-DAP firmware included in the on-board debugger.